freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-258-a-lagged-fibonacci-sequence/index.md

 ---
-title: Problem 258: A lagged Fibonacci sequence
+title: A lagged Fibonacci sequence
 ---
 ## Problem 258: A lagged Fibonacci sequence